 - Wood chips / pellets – When deciding what type of wood or pellet to use, you know that there are plenty of options.
 I think that cherry or apple flavor make for a delicious smoked mac n cheese.
 If you prefer another flavor, go for it!

-But there are plenty of ways to adapt the recipe to make it a complete, hearty comfort food meal.
+However, there are plenty of ways to adapt the recipe to make it a complete, hearty comfort food meal.
 Here are a few ideas for add-ins:

 - Smoked sausage